Asia Pacific Resources International Holdings

 Asia Pacific Resources International Holdings Limited, or APRIL, is a developer of fibre plantations and the owner of one of the world's largest pulp and paper mills with operations mainly in Indonesia and China.
 APRIL mainly produces bleached hardwood kraft pulp and uncoated, wood-free paper, including its Paperone brand of office paper.
-Founded in 1993, APRIL is managed by Royal Golden Eagle and owned by Indonesian business man Sukanto Tanoto living in Singapore.
-Royal Golden Eagle also manages companies in paper, palm oil, construction, and energy business sectors.
+Founded in 1993, APRIL is managed by Royal Golden Eagle and owned by the Singapore-based Indonesian businessman Sukanto Tanoto.
+Royal Golden Eagle also manages companies in the paper, palm oil, construction, and energy sectors.

 Riau Andalan Pulp and Paper

 APRIL's main pulp and paper subsidiary is Riau Andalan Pulp & Paper.
 PT RAPP, usually called RAPP Riau, operates in Riau Province, Sumatra, Indonesia.
 APRIL's pulp and paper mill located at Pangkalan Kerinci in Riau Province, Sumatra, Indonesia is capable of producing up to 2.8 million tonnes of pulp and 1.15 million tonnes of paper per year.
 Beginning operation in 1995, Friends of the Earth called RAPP the biggest paper pulp mill in the world, with a capacity of 2 million tonnes per year.